-Nine university research parks offer private companies opportunities for co-location and cooperative relationships with major Virginia universities.
-The recently opened Wallops Research Park, located on Virginia's Eastern Shore at the Wallops complex, provides access to NASA operations and the Pennsylvania-based Marine Science Consortium.
+University research parks offer private companies opportunities for co-location and cooperative relationships with major Virginia universities.

 Innovation Research Park at ODU: Innovation Research Park at ODU is located in the 75-acre, mixed-use University Village on the campus of Old Dominion University in Norfolk, Virginia.
 As one of the only research parks in the nation to be located on the campus of its research institution, it sits at the heart of ODU's intellectual capital, research infrastructure, and student and faculty talent.

-Innovation Technology Park in Prince William County: The Innovation Technology Park is a 1,500-acre business and technology park targeting biotechnology, life science, and supporting industries.
-Anchored by George Mason University’s life science campus, Innovation Technology Park has grown since its inception in 1992 to become home to biotech industry leaders.
-This unique public-private partnership has evolved into a unique “university-centered” model for economic development within Prince William County, resulting in the creation of nearly 2,700 new jobs and a total investment in the county of over $830 million.
+Innovation Technology Park in Prince William County: The Innovation Technology Park is a 1,500-acre business and technology park targeting biotechnology, life sciences, and supporting industries.
+Located within George Mason University’s life science campus, the Innovation Technology Park has grown since its inception in 1992 to become home to many biotech industry leaders.
+This unique public-private partnership has evolved into a unique “university-centered” model for economic development within Prince William County, making it Northern Virginia’s only university-centered research campus.

-Institute for Advanced Learning and Research: The Institute for Advanced Learning and Research (IALR) is driving regional economic growth through strategic research, advanced learning programs, and advanced networking and technology in Southside Virginia.
+Institute for Advanced Learning and Research: The Institute for Advanced Learning and Research (IALR) is driving regional economic growth through strategic research, advanced learning programs, and economic development in partnership with the Southern Virginia Regional Alliance.
 At the IALR research centers, Virginia Tech faculty conduct research in the fields of advanced polymers, unmanned systems, sustainable horticulture and forestry, and motorsports/vehicle engineering.
 IALR research centers are designed to attract small and mid-sized companies that desire access to the expertise they offer.
-Additionally, each research center provides graduate and undergraduate educational opportunities uniquely focused on their current research with academic partners, Averett University and Danville Community College.

-Stafford Technology & Research Center at Quantico: Located on I-95, just 25 miles south of the Capital Beltway and surrounded by Marine Corps Base Quantico, this site is the nucleus for the region’s high technology employers, contractors and employees.
+Stafford Research and Technology Park: Located on I-95, just 25 miles south of the Capital Beltway and surrounded by Marine Corps Base Quantico, this site is the nucleus for the region’s high technology employers, contractors and employees.
 Its tenants include well-known names in the industry: LockheedMartin Corp., General Dynamics Corp., Computer Sciences Corporation, SAIC, Inc., MITRE, ManTech International Corporation.

 Virginia Advanced Shipbuilding and Carrier Integration Center (VASCIC): VASCIC was established in 1998 by the Commonwealth of Virginia's General Assembly.
 The purpose of VASCIC is to enhance and promote the quality and competitiveness of Virginia’s shipbuilding industry and to promote the general welfare of Virginia citizens.
-In this state-of-the-art facility, Newport News along with electronic system suppliers, software suppliers, U.S. Navy laboratories and program representatives, and Virginia institutions of higher learning, will develop new technologies for aircraft carriers and advanced shipbuilding.
+In this state-of-the-art facility, Newport News along with electronic system suppliers, software suppliers, U.S. Navy laboratories and program representatives, and Virginia institutions of higher learning, develop new technologies for aircraft carriers, submarines, and other advanced shipbuilding.

-Virginia BioTechnology Research Park: A dynamic biosciences community strategically headquartered in downtown Richmond, Va., in the heart of the nation’s East Coast pharmaceutical and biotechnology corridor, just 100 miles south of Washington, D.C. and its federal regulatory agencies.
-Originally created as a partnership of Virginia Commonwealth University, the City of Richmond and the Commonwealth of Virginia, the Park is home to a unique mix of more than 50 biosciences companies, research institutes affiliated with the VCU Medical Center and major state and national medical laboratories and organizations involved with forensics, testing of biotoxins and management of the nation’s organ transplantation process.
+Virginia Bio+Tech Park: A dynamic biosciences community strategically headquartered in downtown Richmond, Va., in the heart of the nation’s East Coast pharmaceutical and biotechnology corridor, just 100 miles south of Washington, D.C. and its federal regulatory agencies.
+Originally created as a partnership of Virginia Commonwealth University, the City of Richmond and the Commonwealth of Virginia, the Park is home to a unique mix of more than 70 biosciences companies.
 The Park works hand-in-hand with VCU, other academic institutions, business, government and not-for-profit organizations to facilitate technology transfer and business development.
 Its business accelerator — the Virginia Biosciences Development Center — assists biosciences startups in the Park’s incubator with everything from legal and financial services to business planning.

 Virginia Tech Carilion: Virginia Tech Carilion Research Institute is managed by Virginia Tech in close collaboration with Carilion Clinic and the Virginia Tech Carilion School of Medicine.
-The Research Institute will be a premier institute of interdisciplinary and translational research within the medical sciences, will facilitate discovery-based medical education and will work to sustain the Virginia Tech-Carilion partnership as the Carilion Clinic develops into a research-empowered provider of health care services.
-Potential target areas for research emphasis will align with areas of strength and active research programs at Virginia Tech, including inflammation, infectious disease, neuroscience and cardiovascular science and cardiology.
+The Research Institute is a premier institute of interdisciplinary and translational research within the medical sciences.
+The VTC Research Institute facilitates discovery-based medical education with research emphasis on inflammation, infectious diseases, neuroscience and cardiovascular science and cardiology.

-Virginia Tech Corporate Research Park: Nestled in the heart of Virginia’s Technology Corridor and adjacent to the Virginia Tech (VT) campus, the Virginia Tech Corporate Research Center (VTCRC) is home to over 160 research, technology and support companies.
-Our 230-acre park is located in a beautiful mountain setting, with easy access to the metropolitan areas of northern Virginia and the nation’s capital.
-An expansion on the northwest side of the park provides enough land to construct 19 buildings in addition to the 29 single- and multi-tenant buildings currently on site.
-The VTCRC employs over 2,700 employees.
+Virginia Tech Corporate Research Center: Nestled in the heart of Virginia’s Technology Corridor and adjacent to the Virginia Tech (VT) campus, the Virginia Tech Corporate Research Center (VTCRC) is home to over 180 research, technology and support companies.
+The 230-acre park is located in a beautiful mountain setting, with easy access to the metropolitan areas of northern Virginia and the nation’s capital.
+An expansion on the northwest side of the park provides enough land to construct 16 buildings in addition to the 33 single- and multi-tenant buildings currently on site.
+The VTCRC employs over 3,000 employees.
 The VTCRC continues to develop a growing, prestigious research park for high-technology companies.
-In collaboration with Virginia Tech (VT), we advance the research, educational and technology transfer missions of the university.
+In collaboration with Virginia Tech (VT), the VTCRC advances the research, educational and technology transfer missions of the university.
 The research park is located in a HUBZone.

 Wallops Research Park: The Park consists of 202 acres adjacent to the NASA Wallops Flight Facility (WFF) and minutes away from the Mid-Atlantic Regional Spaceport.
 Park tenants have access to the NASA aerospace research facilities, including runways up to 8,750 feet on FAA-towered airfield with NASA-controlled class D and restricted airspace.
 The Research Park is a project of Accomack County, NASA WFF, and the Marine Science Consortium.